AzaharSK/NajrinPracticeaRepo/Java/Collections_theory.md

 - Provide Faster index based random access.
 - Maintains insertion order
 - Size cannot change after creation.
-- You can not inser 6th element in this aaray, It will throw excaption "Out-of-bound"
+- You can not insert 6th element in this aaray, It will throw excaption "Out-of-bound"
 - Array is not thread safe.